LivePersonInc/developer-center/pages/documents/ConversationalAI/BotAccounts/user-roles-permissions.md

 ### Granular permissions

-As a business, you might want to provide basic Conversation Builder development capabilities to some users, with restrictions regarding certain capabilities like access to API integrations, update of credentials, and the import and export of bots.
+As a business, you might want to provide basic Conversation Builder development capabilities to some users, with restrictions regarding certain capabilities like access to API integrations, for example.
 You can achieve this using combinations of the roles discussed below.

 #### Conversation Builder: Bot Builder Lite